RahmanM/JavascriptTestingUsingMochaChaiSinon/readme.md

 Steps:
 1. NPM install mocha
-2. NPM install chai
+2. NPM install chai and install Sinon
 3. NPM init to generate the package.json
 4. Within package.json set "test": "mocha"
-5. To run tests in command line "npm run test"
+5. To run tests in command line "npm run test" or using Mocha sidebar by saving the files it will auto-run the tests

 NB: important to add this in package.json